 The UncompressedFrameConfigBox describes uncompressed frames that are composed of one or more components.
 RGB or YUV formats are typical examples of such uncompressed frames for which each colour component is a component of the uncompressed frame.
-Other component types can also be described (e.g., disparity, transparency, infra-red).
+Other component types can also be described (e.g., disparity, transparency, palette).
 The type of each component is specified by the component_type field in the associated ComponentDefinitionBox.

 Component values may be absolute values or indexes into a colour palette, with adjustable black and white reference levels.
 Pattern-based sensor data, such as Bayer, can be described through user-defined patterns, together with various sensor information (polarization, non-uniformity correction, broken pixels, etc.).